gabriellawong/pyiat/README.rst

 * Can set reaction time for trials considered too fast or too slow
 * Can set cutoffs for error\too fast\too slow flags indiciating that a participant is excluded for poor performance
 * Can print output to Excel
+* Can return the total number and percentage of trials removed because they were too fast or too slow

 see the Documentation_ for more details